 Please note: All LANCAPI-based applications access the ISDN directly and do not run across the router of the device.
 The connect-charge monitoring and firewall functions are thus disabled!
+The LANCAPI is also independent from all routing or VPN functions.

-12.2 The client and server principle
+13.2 The client and server principle